Voyage of the Unicorn: Plot

-They find the tree, and pick several apples before the ogre attacks Dr. Aisling.
+They find the tree, and pick several apples before the ogre attacks Alan.
 The girls' gowns magically change so they look like princesses.
 A unicorn appears and Miranda offers him an apple.
 The Unicorn leads the girls through the woods and plays with them before finally accepting the apple and healing Malachi.

 Meanwhile, the trolls attack the faeries.
 The Unicorn returns to Faerie Isle to see it has been decimated.
 Oberon gives Skotos a potent magic to summon a sea serpent, only to have Skotos go back on his word to spare the faeries.
 Miranda dances, calling a mermaid to break Skotos' spell and put the serpent to sleep.
-Everyone decides they can't run from the fight and sail to troll island.
+Everyone decides they can't run from the fight and sail to Troll Island.

 Once there, they split up to try to find the dragon skull.
 The trolls prepare to attack other islands and the "Sensible" world.
-While Cassie creates a distraction and gets caught, Dr. Aisling Miranda and the Minotaur get the dragon skull.
-Miranda takes it to Malachi while Cassie tries to convince the trolls to change, but Skotos wants none of what she says.
-Dr. Aisling and the Minotaur come to rescue her.
+While Cassie creates a distraction and gets caught, Alan, Miranda and the Minotaur get the dragon skull, which Miranda takes to Malachi.
+Cassie tries to convince the trolls to change, but Skotos wants none of what she says.
+Alan and the Minotaur come to rescue her.
 In the middle of battle, the sphinx grabs Cassie and flies her to the others near the ship.
 Miranda is chased by trolls to a swamp.
 Sebastian and Malachi try to draw the trolls off from the others.

 The Minotaur, Sebastian, Malachi and Medusa are captured.
-Skotos tries to get the Minotaur to tell him where the skull is, but when he refuses, Skotos dehorns him.
+Skotos tries to get the Minotaur to tell him where the dragon skull is, but when he refuses, Skotos dehorns him.
 Miranda blows her cover and shows them the skull to save him.
-She and Dr. Aisling get separated, chased by Skotos.
+She and Alan get separated, chased by Skotos.
 The Minotaur breaks free and destroys the troll's mine, causing the skull to be thrown into a pool of lava.
-Cassie grabs it before she, Miranda and Dr. Aisling are surrounded.
+Cassie grabs it before she, Miranda and Alan are surrounded.
 Cassie calls on the dragon's power, which resurrects it.
 The Dragon chases away all the trolls while the slaves free themselves.
 During the fighting, Miranda realizes her feelings for Sebastian and kisses him.
 The fighting over, everyone is ready to go home.

-Finally returning home, Dr. Aisling becomes the new dean, Medusa finds a way to their world, Miranda takes up music, Cassie continues drawing in her mother's portfolio, and the entire family finds a new enthusiasm for life.
+Finally returning home, Alan becomes the new dean, Medusa finds a way to their world, Miranda takes up music, Cassie continues drawing in her mother's portfolio, and the entire family finds a new enthusiasm for life.